New update · CRETE Playtest update for 29 September 2025

-- Fixed a bug where breaker and finisher crafted abilities didn't work as expected in multiplayer.
+- Fixed a critical bug where Breaker and Finisher abilities were not properly initialised in multiplayer.

+- Improved interaction and look to Bio-swapper, Assembler and Evolution tree, including more stations, so it is easier to navigate in multiplayer.

 New update